Sentence/BeSimpleI18nRoutingBundle/README.md

 The `locales.strict` option when set to `true` is responsible for throwing a exception when a i18n route is found where the locale is unknown or where a locale is missing.
 This option can also be set to `null` to disable locale is missing for a route exception and `false` to disable exceptions.

+The `locales.allowed` specifies which locales are allowed, the rest will throw a RouteNotFoundException.

 ### Route naming